gdalba/essencias/content/en/poetry/asvezeslua.md

 ### II

-Sometimes the Moon lies down on rooftops,<br>
+Sometimes, Moon lies down on rooftops,<br>
 and in her craters echo the sounds<br>
 of my childhood.<br>

-Sometimes the Moon sharpens her nails on the sky,<br>
+Sometimes, Moon sharpens her nails on the sky,<br>
 and scratches me<br>
 with forgotten memories.<br>

-Sometimes the Moon drinks me slowly,<br>
+Sometimes, Moon drinks me slowly,<br>
 like venom spilled through time.<br>

 And sometimes, only sometimes,<br>